casper-network/docs-archive/dapp/dapp-developer-education/learning-dapp-development.md

     - summary, conclusions - relations, synthesis

 ### Structuring your project

+- My_project IDE project structure
       - description of your project
       - purpose of your project
       - composition of your project
       - how to open your project
       - how to structure your projects
       - summary, conclusions - relations, synthesis

 ### Testing your project
+- CasperLabs Cargo tool
     - description of the tests
     - purpose, objectives, and interests of the tests
     - composition of the tests
     - process of how to use and run the tests
     - summary, conclusions - relations, synthesis

 ### Using GraphQL

+- CasperLabs Clarity
     - description of the GraphQL
     - purpose, objectives, and interests of GraphQL
     - composition of working with GraphQL